oroinc/documentation/commerce/admin_guide/email/email_templates.rst

 Email Templates
 ===============

-With OroCRM you can easily sent numerous personalized emails using one template.
+With OroCommerce you can easily sent numerous personalized emails using one template.
 For example, you can make a single template that welcomes {username}, assign it to an :ref:`email campaign <user-guide-email-campaigns>` and each of your subscribers will get a mail send specifically to them.